flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Petrified forest remains from the area between Ubari and Awaynat, Fezzan, Southern Libya.
 The forest can be reached via the road from Sabha to Awaynat.
 GPS location: N25-57.750 E11-24.616.

-Libya Before The Sahara:
+Libya Before The Sahara

-Libya Before The Sahara, by Professor Noel T. Boaz, of Benghazi's Libyan International Medical University, published by the International Institute for human Evolutionary Research Integrative Centres for Science and Medicine, 2009.
-The following cover photograph is of As-Sahabi Locality P28 and the Petrified Forest fronting Garet Makada ("Elephant Hill"), west of Sebkhat al-Qunnayyin, Libya.
-The site of As-Sahabi, in North Central Libya, is one of the greatest fossil sites in Africa; apparently so because a great river once flowed through this region.
+The site of As-Sahabi, in North Central Libya, is one of the greatest fossil sites in Africa; apparently so because a great river once flowed through the region.
 The Eo-Sahabi River was rich in marine wildlife including large widehead catfish, bichirs, spotted sqeaker, Nile perch, sea turtles, sea cows, long-snouted crocodilian, iniid river dolphins, bream and white sharks, and was surrounded by lush-green trees and many wild animals, chattering birds, bears, hyenas, pigs, monkeys, antelopes, three-toed horses, four-tusked elephants, six-fore-toothed hippos and many more exotic species; all of which have since dissapeared into the corridors of history, leaving behind a sea of fossils.
 According to Professor Boaz: "The site of As-Sahabi first became known not as a window to the past, but for window panes."

 Visit our Sahara page for unique desert shots.